vttresearch/siteopt_toolbox/README.md

 # Siteopt tool

-This is the public repository for Siteopt optimization tool.
+This is the public repository for SiteOpt optimization tool.
+The SiteOpt tool analyses future options of integrated energy systems in a local site with several energy vectors.
+It is based on an existing energy system model SpineOpt and enables the design of resilient integrated energy systems to be optimized.

+Documentation can be found on the [documentation page](https://vttresearch.github.io/siteopt_toolbox/).

+The user is also suggested to get familiar with SiteOpt web app.